jai1408/Notes/java.md

 `If you are overriding any method, overridden method (i.e. declared in subclass) must not be more restrictive.`
 **Access modifier restrictions in decreasing order:**
 `private>default>protected>public`

+#### Covariant return types
+Java 5.0 onwards it is possible to have different return type for a overriding method in child class, but child’s return type should be sub-type of parent’s return type.
+Overriding method becomes variant with respect to return type.